 We all know the importance of scheduling rest days into our fitness routine.
 We prioritize recovery with foam rolling, stretching, staying hydrated, and getting regular massages.
 But what many may not know is that food plays a crucial role too.

-Research from The ACE Scientific Advisory Panel reports on the importance of post-exercise muscle recovery in conjunction with nutritional related strategies.
+Research from the ACE Scientific Advisory Panel reports on the importance of post-exercise muscle recovery in conjunction with nutritional strategies.
 Whether you’re new to training or a top athlete, you can eat to help support muscle recovery and repair, and reduce inflammation within the body.

 The good news—this includes eating the healthy foods you probably already love!
 Here are five foods to start speeding up your recovery process.